pnp/script-samples/docfx/index.md

 Find scenarios and scripts here using tools such as ***PnP PowerShell, CLI for Microsoft 365, SPO Management Shell, Graph PowerShell SDK*** and more.
 Are you looking for authoring tool in Visual Studio Code?
 Check out extensions
 [PnP PowerShell for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=adamwojcikit.pnp-powershell-extension) and [CLI for Microsoft 365 for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=adamwojcikit.cli-for-microsoft-365-extension)

-You can now view the samples in a [compact view](compact-view.md) for faster loading and better readability.

 <section class="filter-section">

 <div id="filters" class="sample-list filter-list float-r">